Ramijul/go-gin-oms/setup.md

    GET localhost:8080/orders
    ```

-   _This should show the expected payment status depending on the total order price_
+   _Upon processing the payment the Payment Status should reflect the confirmation_